Financial Wellness Statistics – 17 Interesting Findings

 (Source: John Hancock)

-Many employees are struggling with debt and financial insecurity, and feel that their employer could do more to help them.
+Many employees struggle with debt and financial insecurity, believing their employers could provide greater support.

-Financial wellness programs can provide employees with the tools and resources they need to better manage their finances.
-In addition, these programs can help to build trust and communication between employers and employees.
-Ultimately, financial wellness programs have the potential to greatly improve the employer-employee relationship.
+Financial wellness programs equip employees with essential tools and resources for better money management.
+Additionally, these programs foster trust and communication between employers and employees.
+Ultimately, financial wellness programs can significantly strengthen the employer-employee relationship.

 46% of people would be interested in resources to help with debt management